cappuu02/Cybersecurity-Sapienza/2Semester/IOT/10) Communication Wireless MAC.md

 >Access points periodically (default 100ms) send beacons with personal information (supported rates, transmission parameters) and what SSID they support (e.g., eduroam)

 **What AP to choose?**
-.Select it manually, or the ones with highest SNR
+Select it manually, or the ones with highest SNR

 ## AP Association process
 ![[4k.png]]